Donna Palmer, August 11th, 2015

 DP: All the ties to that house but I have to let them go, sometimes you have to let them go.
 I have so much stuff in that house that are old memories, and I have to start getting rid of it and it would be nice to move to that area because my girlfriend just moved out there and I have been looking that way.
 Out Eighteen and a half, Twenty-something mile road, Romeo area, and just get out of Detroit but I wouldn’t give up what I have in Detroit.
 I would keep my house in Detroit.
 I have two houses, but I would keep the house in Detroit and maybe just rent them out.
 I think Detroit – I have a feeling it’s going to turn around, but I don’t think that I’ll probably live long enough to see that happen.
 I hope that it happens soon, but I don’t think I’ll be around when it turns around.
 I ride around in the city of Detroit and I see that there is so much work that has to be done.
 There is a lot of work that has to be done.
 We need to start tearing down all these ones that was burnt down during ‘67.

 NL: Start fresh.

-DP: Start fresh, just level them to the ground, there are so many houses and you can count them in one neighborhood that’s all boarded up.
+DP: Start fresh, just level them to the ground.
+There are so many houses and you can count them in one neighborhood that’s all boarded up.
 Drug dealers are using them as what they call trap houses.
-Young kids are afraid to go down the street to school ‘cause they might get snatched pulled into these empty houses.
+Young kids are afraid to go down the street to school because they might get snatched pulled into these empty houses.
 People are getting killed for nothing, over nothing.
-People are afraid to leave their homes, especially older people; older people are being encouraged to take classes to get their CPL.
+People are afraid to leave their homes, especially older people.
+Older people are being encouraged to take classes to get their CPL [concealed pistol license].

-DP: You know what I used to say all the time, there’s people making decisions and they’re bringing in all of these, what do you call these, this one guy they brought in from another city to try and turn the city around, [unclear].
+DP: You know what I used to say all the time: there’s people making decisions and they’re bringing in all of these – what do you call these — this one guy they brought in from another city to try and turn the city around, his background —

 NL: The city manager, emergency manager.